 "There’s something great about teaching students who understand the opportunity cost of their education.
 Many of them left good jobs or other opportunities to do this program — so they are here to work hard and make the most of the 10 months."

-Tiffany Timbers, Co-Director, MDS Vancouver
+Tiffany Timbers, Co-Director and Assistant Professor of Teaching, MDS Vancouver

 "We teach cutting-edge tools and techniques that are used by data scientists out in the wild."

 Tiffany Timbers received her Bachelor of Science in Biology from Carleton University in 2001, following which she completed a doctorate in neuroscience at the University of British Columbia in 2012, which focused on the genetic basis of learning and memory.
 After obtaining her doctorate, Tiffany carried out data-intensive postdoctoral research in behavioural and neural genomics at Simon Fraser University (published in PLoS Genetics).
 During this time, she also gained valuable experience teaching computational skills to students and scientists through her work with Data and Software Carpentry, the SFU scientific programming study group, and teaching a course in computation in Physical Sciences at Quest University.
 Tiffany began her teaching role in the MDS program at UBC in the summer of 2016.
 Learn more about Tiffany.

 Tomas Beuzen, Postdoctoral Research and Teaching Fellow, MDS Vancouver